utshobbose/FitTrack/README.md

 - **Water Intake Tracker**: Keep track of your daily water consumption.

 ### Workout Plans
-- **Workout Tutorials**: Get tutorials for beginners to start your fitness journey.
+- **Workout Tutorials with AI integration**: Get tutorials for beginners to start your fitness journey through Groq AI suggestions.
 - **Nearby Gyms Map**: Locate gyms near you for convenient workouts.

 ### Yoga and Wellness